Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Evaluation

-\textbf{Sensitivity on Hardware.} Figure~\ref{fig:sensitivity-hardware} shows the I/O performance of \Neuralink{} on smartphones with varying hardware configurations.
-Compared to the OnePlus 12 (OP 12), the OnePlus Ace3 (OP Ace3) share the same storage but features a less powerful SoC, while the OnePlus Ace2 (OP Ace2) has both weaker UFS storage and SoC.
-The results show that the performance of OP 12 and OP Ace3 is comparable, indicating that storage is a more critical factor than the SoC.
-In contrast, OP Ace2 exhibits roughly half the performance of the other two, aligning with the hardware bandwidth limitations, as shown in Figure~\ref{fig:motivation-flash}.
+\textbf{Impact of Precision.} We evaluate the performance of \Neuralink{} across varying precisions for LLMs.
+The results show that \Neuralink{} scales efficiently with different precisions, maintaining consistent performance across three LLMs.
+Notably, \Neuralink{} performs better when LLMs are quantized to lower bit precision, achieving an average speedup of $1.39\times$ when reducing precision from 16-bit to 8-bit.
+This is because smaller neuron sizes exacerbate the impact of scattered read access, making it harder to reach bandwidth limitations.
+These findings also highlight the importance of \Neuralink{} in the trend of lower bits utilization on smartphones.

-\textbf{Sensitivity on Precision.} For each model, the neuron dimension is fixed, and lower precision results in a smaller neuron size.
-Figure~\ref{fig:sensitivity-precision} presents the per-token latency across varying floating-point precision.
-The result demonstrates that \Neuralink{} scales efficiently with data format precision, maintaining consistent performance across three models.
-Although lower precision amplifies the extent of scattered read access, \Neuralink{} still achieves an average speedup of $1.65\times$ from 16bit to 8bit.
+\textbf{Impact of Hardware.} We conclude by evaluating the impact of hardware on \Neuralink{}.
+Figure~\ref{fig:exp-sensitivity-hardware} shows that \Neuralink{} consistently outperforms two baselines across various hardware configurations.
+The best performance improvements are observed on OnePlus 12 (OP 12), as its USF storage supports higher bandwidth.
+Compared to OP 12, OnePlus Ace3 (OP Ace3) shares the same UFS storage but features a less powerful SoC.
+However, the comparable latency results between OP 12 and OP Ace3 suggest that storage plays a more critical role than the SoC in on-device inference.
+In contrast, OnePlus Ace2 (OP Ace2) has weaker storage compared to OP 12, making it easier to reach bandwidth limitations.